 Middle School Camp Cummer

-Students will learn printmaking, drawing, painting, and clay techniques while being inspired by masterworks in the Galleries and Gardens.
-Projects are designed for middle school art students looking to advance their skills outside of school.
-This is an opportunity to build a portfolio.
+Students will learn printmaking, drawing, painting, and clay techniques while being inspired by masterworks in the galleries and gardens.
 Middle School Camp Cummer is for students entering grades 6 through 9 and registration is required.

 SUMMER STORYTELLING TOURS